Call for Papers: Fall 2018 Issue

 Professors, graduate students, and administrators: Please distribute this upcoming publication opportunity widely.

-The UC Berkeley Comparative Literature Undergraduate Journal (CLUJ) welcomes submissions for its Spring 2017 issue.
+The UC Berkeley Comparative Literature Undergraduate Journal (CLUJ) welcomes submissions for its Fall 2018 issue.
 We invite papers from those working in, around, or critically engaging with literary topics in a comparative nature, broadly construed.
 Possible topics include but are not limited to:

 - Interdisciplinary research across disciplines within the humanities